 On behalf of the undersigned organizations and our members and supporters across the Commonwealth, we would like to express our enthusiasm for working together to prepare Massachusetts for climate change and extreme weather events.
-We recommend establishing a Climate Change Adaptation Superfund by executive order or by inclusion in your proposed budget during your first 100 days in office to support climate adaptation efforts.
+We recommend establishing a Climate Change Adaptation Superfund by executive order with haste in response to the volatile weather conditions across the Commonwealth.

 In Massachusetts, 78% of residents support holding big oil and gas companies responsible.
 The undersigned organizations include community representatives across the Commonwealth, including the environmental, labor, faith, indigenous, and business communities.

-We look forward to working in partnership with you on climate change issues in the 2023-2024 legislative cycle and appreciate your consideration of a Climate Change Adaptation Superfund for Massachusetts.
+We look forward to working in partnership with you on climate change issues in the 2023-2024 legislative cycle and appreciate your consideration for a Climate Change Adaptation Superfund for Massachusetts.

 Sincerely,